MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

-4. If only AAAA and/or A records are present for HOST (and no HTTPSSVC), clients should make a connection to one of the IP addresses contained in these records.
+4. If only AAAA and/or A records are present for HOST (and no HTTPSSVC), clients should make a connection to one of the IP addresses contained in these records and proceed normally.

 When selecting between AAAA and A records to use, clients may use an approach such as {{!HappyEyeballsV2=RFC8305}}

-Some possible optimizations are discussed in {{optimizations}}.
+Some possible optimizations are discussed in {{optimizations}}
+to reduce latency impact in comparison to ordinary AAAA/A lookups.

 ## HTTP Strict Transport Security